-- Press the < ▲▼ > key to select the shooting mode section. - Turn the < > or < > dial to select a shooting mode. - You can also select a shooting mode from a list by selecting the shooting mode section and pressing < (ET) >.
+- Press the < ▲▼ > key to select the shooting mode section. - Turn the < > or < > dial to select a shooting mode. - Portrait For portrait shots.
+Backgrounds are blurred.subjects stand out.
+Smoothes skin tone and hair.

+You can also select a shooting mode from a list by selecting the shooting mode section and pressing <(xi)>.